microsoft/azure-devops-extension-sample/README.md

 ## RepositoryServiceHub

 This sample adds a "Repository Information" hub to the `Code` hub group.
 It demonstrates how to interact with the `IVersionControlRepositoryService` to obtain basic information about a user's currently selected Git repository.

+## WorkItemFormGroup

+This sample adds a "Sample WorkItem Form Group" extension to workitem form to show how to interact with the `IWorkItemFormService` service and `IWorkItemNotificationListener`.
+It gives UI to show case how to change field values using the form service and displaying workitem form notification events.

+## WorkItemOpen

+This sample adds a "Sample WorkItem Open" hub to the Boards hub group to show how to interact with the `IWorkItemFormNavigationService` service.
+It gives UI for you to open an existing work item (by id) or open the work item form for a new work item (by work item type).
+Either of these options open a dialog in the host frame.

 # References